nico-bertoli/ProceduralMazeGenerator/README.md

 # Procedural Maze Generator
 <b>About:</b>

-A procedural maze generator made with Unity:
+A procedural maze generator made with Unity.
 - High-performance thanks to dynamic mesh generation.
 - Three generation algorithms are available: Randomized DFS, Kruskal’s alg, Wilson’s alg.
 - Real-Time Visualization: algorithms can be seen operating step by step.